o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 ### TrackChangedSerializer

-An output serializer that tracks if any delta is actually serialized.
-TrackChangedSerializer can wrap other ISerializer types to supplement the wrapped type serializer with its tracking functionality.
-The tracking it performs comes at a slight memory and performance cost.
+TrackChangedSerializer is an output serializer that tracks if any delta is actually serialized.
+It can wrap other `ISerializer` types to supplement the wrapped type serializer with its tracking functionality.
+The tracking it performs comes with a slight memory and performance cost.

 ### TypeValidatingSerializer